 - Every main chain C=O and N-H group is hydrogen-bonded to a peptide bond 4 residues away (i.e. Oi to Ni+4).
 This gives a very regular, stable arrangement.

 - The peptide planes are roughly parallel with the helix axis and the dipoles within the helix are aligned, i.e. all C=O groups point in the same direction and all N-H groups point the other way.
 Side chains point outward from helix axis and are generally oriented towards its amino-terminal end.

-1.2.3 Distortions of a-helices.
+1.3.3 Distortions of alpha-helices.